piscesfantasy/CUDAMatLib/README.md

 -----
 * Complete declaired functions
 * Figure out how to better incorporate different implementation of matrix multiplication
-* Figure out how to better incorporate streamed version of CUDA algorithm
 * Decide whether to incorporate archived functions